ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 The second log message is an error, but the cause described may be confusing.
 During the conversion, the `<table>` element is converted to an `<informaltable>` tag, which is problematic.
 The exact problem in this case is the value of the second align attribute: `<td align="middle"....>`.
 An align attribute may only have the following values: `left`, `right`, `center`, `justify`.

-In order to fix the problem, open the .xml file in a text editor and correct the errors:
+To fix the problem, open the .xml file in a text editor and correct the errors:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>